-Individuals who hold the CCC in Audiology must accumulate 30 contact hours of professional development over the 3-year period and must submit a compliance form in order to meet this standard.
-Individuals will be subject to random review of their professional development activities.
+Implementation: Individuals who hold the CCC in Audiology (CCC-A) must accumulate and report 30 CMHs (or 3.0 ASHA CEUs) of professional development, which must include 1 CMH (or 0.1 ASHA CEU) in ethics during every 3-year certification maintenance interval.
+Individuals will be subject to random audits of their professional development activities.